JustineCodes/GitHubCopilot/README.md

 ## Thoughts
   - I wonder how much Python programming I am learning.
 Or could this be the new way of coding?
 I learn how to ask the right questions, and AI creates the solution?
 This is probably also due to me not creating something new.
 I could probably have found this code on the internet.
+    - I am learning python, just in a new way.
   - At work I find Copilot more helpful in resolving errors, than creating new scripts.

 ## Notes